joelchan/notes/discourse-graph/questions/QUE - What are some major phenomena around designers' exploration of design spaces and how might these map to characteristics of optimizers.md

                 - Lots of studies showing that experts and novices have different processes

-                - Might be a different way of saying problem dependency: for experts, many problems are routine; when they tackle nonroutine problems, they might start to look like novices (this is a point that [[Herbert Simon]] makes about "strong" and "weak" strategies)
+                - Might be a different way of saying problem dependency: for experts, many problems are routine; when they tackle nonroutine problems, they might start to look like novices (this is a point that [[Herbert Simon]]

             - **Satisficing over optimizing**

-                - This comes again in part from **Limited memory**, and also from general models and phenomena around [[decision-making]]: the basic idea is that people tend not to optimize in the sense of considering as many options as possible and exhaustively and precisely evaluating them to find the best option
+                - This comes again in part from **Limited memory**, and also from general models and phenomena around [[decision-making]]

                     - A possible implication of this for modeling is that we should only study up to a short number of runs, not necessarily to convergence